wanghaisheng/responsive-landing-page-starter/content/blog/en/build-a-web-application-to-chat-with-your-facebook-page-users.md

 ## Create a Facebook page

-Log into Facebook and [create a Test Facebook page](https://www.facebook.com/pages/creation/) unless you want to test with a page already created.
+Log into Facebook and [create a Test Facebook page](https://www.facebook.com/pages/creation/).
+You can also test with a page that already exists.

 ## Set up the sample web application